 Don't forget to keep in mind TSA and foreign country's regulations on what you can travel with and bring into a city.
 Liquids are of course a no-no in your carry on, but some countries have issues with outside nuts, fruit and meat, so do your research before you load up on supplies.

 BOOK ACCOMMODATIONS WITH A KITCHEN

 I really enjoy using AirBnB when I travel.
 I feel a little less like a tourist when I'm in a foreign country.
 I used AirBnB when I was in Cuba and also when I was in Ischia, Italy last year.
 It worked really well because I got to stay with friends in one place, but we each had our own rooms and bathrooms, and things move much swifter when everyone has their own space!

 So there's the room convenience, but there's also the added kitchen amenity.
 I like to have breakfast at "home" to ensure a healthy start to the day.
 On top of that, it's a time and money saver to not have all of your meals out.
 I also enjoy drinking a glass of local wine while watching the sunset and getting ready for dinner.
 Wine is grapes after all!

 Having a kitchen also means visiting the local farmer's market.
 That's always one of my essential stops on any trip.
 I love seeing what grows in the area and it's a bonus to discover a new fruit or vegetable.
 Exploring the supermarkets in a foreign country is also fun for the same reason.
-Even if you're doing a local trip, it's always nice to be near some places to stock up on fresh food and snacks so you have a few healthy supplies at the ready.
+Even if you're doing a local trip, it's always nice to be able to be able to buy some fresh ingredents so you have a few healthy supplies at the ready.

 If you're in a hotel, you can try for a kitchenette.
 I've also been known to remove items from the mini bar to put my own items in the little fridge.
 Filling a sink or a bucket with ice will also work as well.